 |from The Emperor's New Mind by Roger Penrose|

-But Marshall also seems to be claiming at times that something has been introduced into the universe long after its beginning (which he accepts, I think, to be the consensus time of about 14 billion years ago).
-Stardust is getting into interesting configurations over the course of 10 billion years and then, poof, God introduces information somehow, before there are cells intelligently manipulating their own genetic information, in a way that is a total game-changer.
+Marshall seems to be claiming at times that something has been introduced into the universe long after its beginning (which he accepts, I think, to be the consensus time of about 14 billion years ago).
+Stardust somehow finds itself getting into interesting configurations over the course of 10 billion years and then, poof, God introduces information somehow, before there are cells intelligently manipulating their own genetic information, in a way that is a total game-changer.
 Marshall asserts:

 - In the history of the universe we also see the introduction of information, some 3.8 billion years ago.
 It came in the form of the Genetic code, which is symbolic and immaterial.